auth0-samples/auth0-elixir-regular-webapp/README.md

  Auth0 Universal Login with Phoenix & Elixir - as a Regular Web Application using code authorization grant flow.

- Note on versions: This sample was developed and tested against:
+ Note on versions.
+This sample was developed and tested against:

  - Elixir v1.6
  - Phoenix v1.3